Back

 KEY STAGE 3 ENGLISH

-In English we return to the same skills again and again, but we are clear that how we want our students to make progress from when they join us in Year 7.
-As part of our curriculum mapping process, we pulled these ideas together in order to share our vision of what we hope students will master by the end of each year.
+In English we return to the same skills again and again, but we are clear how we want our students to make progress from when they join us in Year 7, right through to the end of their journey with us at the end of Year 11.
+As part of our curriculum mapping process, we pulled these ideas together in order to share our vision of what we hope students will master by the end of each year in years 7 – 9 so they are fully ready for their GCSE curriculum in Year 10.

 The Key Stage 3 curriculum aims to ensure that all pupils: